jplace/grainzzz/src/site/grains/brown-rice.md

+---
 tags: grain
-title: Brown Rice (Short/Medium Grain)
+title: Brown Rice
+summary: Short or medium grain
 description: |
   Brown rice is milled rice with the grain's bran layer and cereal germ left intact.
 These layers offer additional fiber and nutrition.